Sourav-98/NodeJS-ShoppingCart/README.md

 # NodeJS-ShoppingCart
 A Shopping Cart project in NodeJS

-Templating Engine used - EJS
+Templating Engine used - EJS => "npm install --save ejs"

-npm install --save ejs
+Other Dependencies to be installed(express, body-parser, nodemon, bootstrap, jquery, popper.js)